 “Save me from what?”

 “This.”
 Akayama pulled her lab coat aside an inch.
 The monitor’s camera showed the Hurricane its own giant red planet retreating.
-“Does humanity look like that?”
+“Is that what humanity looks like?”

 “No!”
-They’d ascended many miles and kept accelerating.
+They kept accelerating.
 “I’ll never reclaim the stars you swallowed—but I will bring you home!”

 “No!
 I’m bringing you home!”

-“No. The Hurricane has seized my monitor controls.”
+The monitor flickered red.
+“Professor,” said the Zephyr, “the Hurricane has seized my monitor controls.”

 “Disconnect it!
 Quarantine it!”
 Akayama squinted at her red monitor.
-A black circle in a white circle had appeared.
-Another black and white circle opened, and by the time she realized what she was looking at, her gaze was fixed on a hundred eyes.
-Akayama could feel her own optic nerves vibrating in response to their movements.
+Black circles in white circles appeared upon it.
+By the time she realized what she was looking at, her gaze was fixed on a hundred eyes.
+Akayama felt her own optic nerves vibrating in response to their movements.

 She barely managed to speak.
 “The Dance of the Spheres.”
-One by one the eyes onscreen closed.
-Bit by bit Akayama’s eyes lost their luster.
+One by one the eyes onscreen winked shut.
+Akayama’s eyes lost their luster.
 “It’s jumping into me.”

 The last eye winked away.
 The monitor went black.
 “Professor, the Hurricane is no longer in my memory banks.
 Can you hear me?”